sermmor/SuperDesktop/README.md

 * Shift + Arrow (up, right, down or left arrow).
 Change to adjacent desktop.
 * Alt + Enter.
 Change between full screen or maximized window.

+## Compatibility
+For now only compatibility with Windows 10.
+In the future compatibility with Linux.

+## Examples
+Some examples about what you can do with SuperDesktop.

+### 01 Create an Space and load a space already created
+Note: autosave each 15 seconds if there is a change or force save when close application.

+### 02 Create folders to organize files, system folders or links

+### 03 Customization

+### 04 Image Widgets

+### 05 Notes Widgets

+### 06 Videos Widgets (in loop, no sound available)

+### 07 Change between desktops